sshuttle/sshuttle/README.md

 As far as I know, sshuttle is the only program that solves the following common case:

  - Your client machine (or router) is Linux.

  - You have access to a remote network via ssh.

  - You don't necessarily have admin access on the remote network.

  - The remote network has no VPN, or only stupid/complex VPN protocols (IPsec, PPTP, etc).
 Or maybe you <i>are</i> the admin and you just got frustrated with the awful state of VPN tools.

  - You don't want to create an ssh port forward for every single host/port on the remote network.

  - You hate openssh's port forwarding because it's randomly slow and/or stupid.

  - You can't use openssh's PermitTunnel feature because it's disabled by default on openssh servers; plus it does TCP-over-TCP, which has terrible performance (see below).

 This is how you use it:
 -----------------------

-- <tt>git clone git://github.com/apenwarr/sshuttle</tt><br>on your client and server machines.
+ - <tt>git clone git://github.com/apenwarr/sshuttle</tt>
+    on your client and server machines.
 The server can be any ssh server with python available; the client must be Linux with iptables, and you'll need root or sudo access.

  - <tt>./sshuttle -r username@sshserver 0.0.0.0/0 -vv</tt>

 That's it!
 Now your local machine can access the remote network as if you were right there!
 And if your "client" machine is a router, everyone on